-The Kermit Project has been a member of the Unicode Consortium for years, and now C-Kermit and Kermit 95 support Unicode as transfer character-set, a file character-set, and a terminal character-set.
+The Kermit Project at Columbia University was a member of the Unicode Consortium for years, and since C-Kermit 6.0 of 2000, both C-Kermit and Kermit 95 support Unicode as transfer character-set, a file character-set, and a terminal character-set.
 All of a sudden you have convenient cross-platform tools for migration to Unicode and interfacing between Unicode and traditional environments.
 For example:

 |Norwegian||Norsk (Bokmål)||2021-08-14||Stian Skjelbred||Lån på dagen|

 |C-Kermit / Columbia University / firstname.lastname@example.org / 15 Jan 2000 / Updated: 20 August 2021|